ThatCoolCoder/burger-man/README.md

-# untitled-godot-game
+# Burger Man

-A game that doesn't have a name yet because I haven't made it yet
+A top-down shooter game where your fat is your ammunition.

 For planning and evaluation look in the `/docs/` directory.